milonmaze/privacy-terms-observatory/about.linkedin.com/transparency/government-requests-report.md

 2015
 2014
 2013
-Requests [1]	364
-Accounts subject to requests	1,420
-Requests for which LinkedIn provided some data	76% Subpoenas [2]	66%
-Search warrants [3]	11%
-Court orders [4]	22%
-Other [5]	1%
-National security letters received [6]	0-499
-National security letters (accounts subject to request)
-	0-499
-FISA letters [6]	0-499
-Requests [1]	377
+Requests [1]	362
-Accounts subject to requests	2,459
+Accounts subject to requests	2,349
-Requests for which LinkedIn provided some data	78% Subpoenas [2]	63%
+Requests for which LinkedIn provided some data	83% Subpoenas [2]	70%
-Search warrants [3]	11%
+Search warrants [3]	9%
-Court orders [4]	25%
+Court orders [4]	21%
 Other [5]	1%
 National security letters received [6]	0-499
 National security letters (accounts subject to request)